 While I always recommend engaging a professional when undertaking such tasks, at times I understand circumstances prevent that from happening.
 It is also important to note prior to starting your own affidavit, that while court staff can help you with questions about the court forms and process, they are not in a position to provide you with legal advice.

-What should I put in my affidavit?
+What should I include when I write an affidavit?

 I always ensure that the start of my client’s affidavit provides some ‘pre-separation’ background.
 This information may include facts such as when the relationship commenced, date of separation, children’s particulars such as their ages and dates of birth, who was working and who was not working during the relationship, any difficulties that the family faced (such as domestic violence, drug and alcohol addictions, etc.) any special needs that the children have, the contributions that you made at the beginning of the relationship, during the relationship and post separation such as still paying the mortgage.
 This will provide the court with a bit of background regarding the situation.